-- 9.4 Across the National Park traffic volumes are high, especially during the summer months, and trends indicate a general increase each year on a number of routes.
-The National Park receives an estimated 13.5 million visitor days each year, with the vast majority of both staying and day visitors using the car to reach their destination49. - 9.5 National predictions of an increase in total car travel of between 19% and 55% (depending on different scenarios) by 2040, combined with the impacts of 150,000 additional dwellings proposed in South Hampshire and South East Dorset between now and 2036, will generate additional demands on the road network within the National Park. - 9.6 In addition to residents and visitors, there are high levels of commuter traffic crossing the Park, particularly from the surrounding areas.
+- Across the National Park, traffic volumes are high, especially during the summer months, and trends indicate a general increase each year on a number of routes.
+The National Park receives an estimated 13.5 million visitor days each year, with the vast majority of both staying and day visitors using the car to reach their destination. - National predictions cite an increase in total car travel of between 19% and 55% (depending on different scenarios) by 2040.
+Combined with the impacts of 150,000 additional dwellings proposed in South Hampshire and South East Dorset

+- between now and 2036, additional demands on the road network within the National Park will be generated. - In addition to residents and visitors, there are high levels of commuter traffic crossing the Park, particularly from the surrounding areas.
 A significant proportion of the local workforce is either self-employed and work from home (about 11%) or commute to work outside the area, particularly to Southampton.
-Overall there is a significant net outflow of people from the National Park travelling to work in urban areas such as Southampton (providing employment for 15% of the National Park's working population) and Bournemouth (providing employment for 8% of the National Park's working population). - 9.7 The increase in traffic within and around the National Park raises a number of significant issues.
+Overall there is a significant net outflow of people from the National Park travelling to work in urban areas such as Southampton (providing employment for 15% of the National Park's working population) and Bournemouth (providing employment for 8% of the National Park's working population). - The increase in traffic within and around 9.7 the National Park raises a number of significant issues.
 Campaigns in recent years have seen a reduction in the numbers of commoners' livestock (ponies, cattle, pigs, sheep and donkeys) killed or injured on the Forest's unfenced roads, but the figure still remains high with 98 animals killed or injured during 2016.
-Every animal killed is a loss to the Forest and its commoners, and the Authority is working with partners to develop initiatives to reduce the numbers of accidents year on year, including the consideration of traffic calming measures where appropriate.

-49 Tourism South East visitor survey 2004-2005

-- 9.8 Traffic speeds can be a concern to local communities and can contribute to human and animal accidents.
-Hampshire County Council has introduced 30 mph speed limits in many New Forest villages and advisory 20 mph limits in the vicinity of many schools. - 9.9 Traffic also detracts from the tranquillity of the New Forest, and can conflict with other recreational users, especially on more minor roads.
-Over the coming decades, with a potential increase in recreation pressure on the New Forest, it will be important to develop further education and traffic management initiatives to ensure quality of life, environmental quality and experience of visitors is not undermined. - 9.10 The principles of this transport objective are also carried through in a number of other policies in this Local Plan.
+Every animal killed is a loss to the Forest and its commoners, and the Authority is working with partners to develop initiatives to reduce the numbers of accidents year on year, including the consideration of traffic calming measures where appropriate. - 9.8 Traffic speeds can be a concern to local communities and can contribute to human and animal accidents.
+Hampshire County Council has introduced 30 mph speed limits in many New Forest villages and advisory 20 mph limits in the vicinity of many schools. - Traffic also detracts from the tranquillity of the New Forest, and can conflict with other recreational users, especially on more minor roads.
+Over the coming decades, with a potential increase in recreation pressure on the New Forest, it will be important to develop further education and traffic management initiatives to ensure quality of life, environmental quality and experience of visitors is not undermined.

+54 Tourism South East visitor survey 2004-2005.

+New Forest Tour bus, central Lyndhurst

+9.10 The principles of this transport objective are also carried through in a number of other policies in this Local Plan.
 In particular the Spatial Strategy (set out in Chapter 4) is based on the objective of reducing the need to travel and therefore the location of development is based on the most sustainable settlements in the National Park, which have the best access to public transport, including rail, and existing community facilities and services.

-Policy SP54: Transport Infrastructure
+Policy SP54: Transport infrastructure